-Compared with a standard open surgery, this type of surgery may have benefits including:
+Compared with a standard open surgery, this type of surgery may have benefits.
+These

 What are the risks of a robotic prostatectomy?

-During robotic prostatectomy, medicines may be used to put you in a deep sleep called
+During this surgery, medicines may be used to put you in a deep sleep called general

-general anesthesia.
-Rarely, spinal or epidural anesthesia may be used to make you
+anesthesia.
+In rare cases, spinal or epidural anesthesia may be used to make you numb

 Some side effects that you may have after surgery include:

 Change in penis length

 Narrowing of the tube (urethra) in the penis that carries out urine